roachsinai/X-Arc-White/README.md

 ### Announcements

-Just a quick update I’m currently going to end development of OSX Arc collection but the code is still available for further development I have time constraints which makes it hard for me to continue to offer full support to the project and thank you to everyone one offered there support.
+Just a quick update I’m currently going to end development of OSX Arc collection but the code is still available for further development I have time constraints which makes it hard for me to continue to offer full support to the project and thank you to everyone one who offered their support.

-kind regards - LinxGem33
+kind regards - **LinxGem33**

 ##